MeikeWeiss/DihedralEmbedding/README.md

 Examples of generated triangulations and their corresponding polyhedral realizations.

 ### 3. Data
 Precomputed graphs and polyhedra for specific cases discussed in the paper.
+STL files for 3D printing.

 ---